-The A450 Four-Outlet Drip Manifold Kit can be used on new or existing installations to convert a sprinkler riser into a drip irrigation system applying 50% to 70% less water than a conventional sprinkler system.
-The A450 applies water at the root zone area of the plant only, eliminating pest problems, weed growth, and water waste from evaporation and run off.
-The kit, recommended for watering individual shrubs, roses or trees, contains a pressure compensating four-outlet drip manifold for even uniformity from each outlet, 50' of 1/4" micro tubing, four stakes to secure the micro tubing and converter barbed elbows for each outlet.
-The four-outlet manifold can be used to cover individual plants or closely spaced groups of plants within the layout.
+The A450 4-Outlet Drip Manifold Kit can be used on new or existing installations to convert a sprinkler riser into a drip irrigation system applying 50% to 70% less water than a conventional sprinkler system.
+It applies water at the root zone area of the plant only, eliminating pest problems, weed growth and water waste from evaporation and run off.
+The 4-outlet manifold can be used to cover individual plants or closely spaced groups of plants within the layout.
 This kit is a complete kit containing all the parts required to install a complete system.

 Remove existing sprinkler from riser.